Spanish annexation of the Dominican Republic: Dominican Restoration War

 Gándara launched an amphibious offensive against the northern ports to cut off the insurgents from outside support.
 On 15 May, 6,000 troops from Santiago de Cuba captured Monte Cristi, but sustained heavy losses, including the wounding of field marshal Fernando Primo de Rivera.
 On 31 August Gándara took Puerto Plata.
 The Spanish also helped Geffrard defeat Salnave in Haiti.
 However, Gándara's attempt to advance on Santiago de los Caballeros was unsuccessful, as the Dominicans harassed his forces and intercepted many of his supplies.

 The reintegration of Santo Domingo, which had been considered a minor affair in the beginning, unexpectedly ballooned to become the first issue of Spain's overseas policy.
 Around 18,000 Spaniards died, not counting Dominican royalists, Cubans, and Puerto Ricans.
 For every ten casualties, one died in combat and nine of diseases like yellow fever, malaria, and dysentery.
 The Dominicans, who were used to the local diseases, lost over 4,000 men total.
 Continuing the war required sending 30,000 men, renewing them every six months, and writing one third off as fatalities.
 Furthermore, the war was a drain on the Cuban treasury, and was generating discontent in the neighboring island.

 As 1864 went on, more Spanish voices began to argue for the abandonment of Santo Domingo.
 The captain-general of Cuba Domingo Dulce denounced the annexation as a deception suffered by Spain, with no evident benefices and many damages.
 Gándara agreed with Dulce, and the Cortes began to debate withdrawal.
 A major concern was the end of the American Civil War, which was considered imminent after Lincoln's victory in the 1864 United States presidential election, and possible U.S. alliance with the Dominicans.
-Prime minister Ramón María Narváez defended leaving Santo Domingo, but queen Isabella II opposed it, causing a government crisis.
-After Francisco Javier de Istúriz failed to form a new government, the queen was forced to agree and authorized the withdrawal on 3 March 1865.
+Prime minister Ramón María Narváez defended leaving Santo Domingo, but queen Isabella II was opposed, causing a government crisis.
+After Francisco Javier de Istúriz failed to form a new government, the queen surrendered and authorized the withdrawal on 3 March 1865.
 The Cortes voted 157 to 68 for the withdrawal on 1 April, and the Senate 93 to 39 on 29 April.
 Withdrawal was officially announced on 1 May.
-The last Spanish troops left on 11 July, several months after an armistice with the Dominicans allowed the Spanish to retreat to a few coastal cities to prepare for the evacuation.
+The last Spanish troops left on 11 July, several months after an armistice allowed the Spanish to retreat to a few coastal cities to prepare for the evacuation.